Table of Contents

 An abrupt change in your dog's diet can also cause foamy stools as it can shock their digestive tract.

-Their gut will reject the new food at first, which will result in vomiting, excess gas, and diarrhea.
+Their gut will initially reject the new food, resulting in vomiting, excess gas, and diarrhea.

 Bacterial Infections